hackaye/compute-space/README.md

 * Try opening a page that doesn't exist: `/ohno`
 * Now try a page that the origin returns as JSON: `/data.json`

+> 💡 **TIP**: Split the editor into two panes and drag the preview into the second one so that you can see your code and the website at the same time.

 Explore the code: